Arbois: History

-The origin of the town of Arbois dates back to remote times but it is difficult to be specific.
-It is certain however that its wines were known to the Romans.
+The origin of the town of Arbois dates back to remote times, although specifications are difficult.
+It is certain, however, that its wines were known to the Romans.

-Until 1260 Arbois was a villa or town without defences: it was surrounded by ramparts during the following ten years.
+Until 1260, Arbois was a villa or town without defences: it was surrounded by ramparts during the following ten years.

-Arbois endured seven sieges when it was part of the Duchy of Burgundy including sackings by Charles I of Amboise (in 1479 while he was governor of the County of Burgundy under Louis XI), Henry IV (when the town held out for three weeks against the King's 25,000 troops), and Louis XIV.
+Arbois endured seven sieges when it was part of the Duchy of Burgundy, including sackings by Charles I of Amboise (in 1479 while he was governor of the County of Burgundy under Louis XI), Henry IV (when the town held out for three weeks against the King's 25,000 troops), and Louis XIV.
 A castle was built in 1270, some vestiges of which survived the dismantling that Louis XIV ordered in 1678 following the conquest of Franche-Comté.
 There remain stretches of wall, pierced for archers, three round towers, and the square Gloriette tower.

-When the republic was proclaimed at Lyon on 13 April 1834 the town joined the revolt against the government, which promptly sent a small force of grenadiers, cavalry, and a battery of artillery to subdue it.
+When the republic was proclaimed at Lyon on 13 April 1834, the town joined the revolt against the government, which promptly sent a small force of grenadiers, cavalry, and a battery of artillery to subdue it.

 The U.S. 36th Infantry Division liberated Arbois in September 1944 as it moved up the Rhône towards Besançon and then on to the Moselle.